 Another good deal.
 Can never hurt to have more sockets.

 So I picked up a gas pressure washer from work.
 It was an old display model and being a display model all the accessories were either stolen or just plain lost.
-I agreed to purchase the pressure washer minus the cost of the missing accesories.
-So I nabbed myself a 2600psi Simonize pressure washer for $60+tax not a bad deal.
-Naturally I didn’t buy the accessories at work ‘cus they are way overpriced.
+I agreed to purchase the pressure washer minus the cost of the missing accessories.
+So I nabbed myself a 2600psi Simonize pressure washer for $60+tax, not a bad deal.
+Naturally, I didn’t buy the accessories at work ‘cus they are way overpriced.
 I also replaced the line in on the thing because the stiff plastic is known to snap when being hit during normal transportation.

 Just a little snapshot of the shop.

 Time for hardware organizing.

 Looks like there’s enough room for 2 organizers in a drawer.